JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 The question is why?
 In Part 1, Paper 2, “The Nature of God,” has in its opening paragraph:

-> “The nature of God can best be understood by the **revelation of the Father which Michael of Nebadon unfolded** in his manifold teachings and in his superb mortal life in the flesh.” ([UB 2:0.1](/en/The_Urantia_Book/2#p0_1))
+> “The nature of God can best be understood by the **revelation of the Father which Michael of Nebadon unfolded** in his manifold teachings and in his superb mortal life in the flesh.” (<a id="a240_186"></a>[UB 2:0.1](/en/The_Urantia_Book/2#p0_1))

 And in its second paragraph:

-> “The nature of God can be studied in a revelation of supreme ideas, the divine character can be envisaged as a portrayal of supernal ideals, but the most enlightening and spiritually edifying of all revelations of the divine nature is to be found in the **comprehension of the religious life of Jesus of Nazareth, both before and after his attainment of full consciousness of divinity.** If the incarnated life of Michael is taken as the background of the revelation of God to man, we may attempt to put in human word symbols certain ideas and ideals concerning the divine nature which may possibly contribute to a further illumination and unification of the human concept of the nature and the character of the personality of the Universal Father.” ([UB 2:0.2](/en/The_Urantia_Book/2#p0_2))
+> “The nature of God can be studied in a revelation of supreme ideas, the divine character can be envisaged as a portrayal of supernal ideals, but the most enlightening and spiritually edifying of all revelations of the divine nature is to be found in the **comprehension of the religious life of Jesus of Nazareth, both before and after his attainment of full consciousness of divinity.** If the incarnated life of Michael is taken as the background of the revelation of God to man, we may attempt to put in human word symbols certain ideas and ideals concerning the divine nature which may possibly contribute to a further illumination and unification of the human concept of the nature and the character of the personality of the Universal Father.” (<a id="a244_753"></a>[UB 2:0.2](/en/The_Urantia_Book/2#p0_2))

 Then in the third of this short three paragraph introduction to Paper 2, we find:

-> “All our efforts to enlarge the human concept of God would be well-nigh futile except for the fact that **the mortal mind is indwelt by the bestowed Adjuster of the Universal Father** **and is pervaded by the Truth Spirit of the Creator Son.”  ([UB 2:0.3](/en/The_Urantia_Book/2#p0_3))
+> “All our efforts to enlarge the human concept of God would be well-nigh futile except for the fact that **the mortal mind is indwelt by the bestowed Adjuster of the Universal Father** **and is pervaded by the Truth Spirit of the Creator Son.”  (<a id="a248_247"></a>[UB 2:0.3](/en/The_Urantia_Book/2#p0_3))

 Coming from celestial revelators in the materialistic age that peaked around the 1930's, that is mind blowing stuff.
 It probably came long after doubters about the credentials of the revelators would surely have left the Forum.
 But the fact that these most marvelous and compelling revelations elicited little or no interest, and apparently led to no further questions of significance from the Forum members defies credibility.